 From 2018 to 2020, QAGOMA will present Queensland’s long-running and much-loved Brisbane International Film Festival (BIFF).
 This is an exciting opportunity for the Gallery’s Australian Cinémathèque and its unique curatorial department to showcase a diverse range of films from around the world.
-In this three part series we survey the history of the Gallery of Modern Art’s black box, the leading international institutions that inspired it, and some of the cinematic highlights that the Cinémathèque has projected to loyal audiences over the past 12 years.
+We survey the history of the Gallery of Modern Art’s black box, and the leading international institutions that inspired it.

 The Australian Cinémathèque, GOMA